Deshan555/SOAP-API/README.md

 # PHP SOAP-API

-These Are the Requests and Responses from My SOAP Server
+These Are the Requests and Responses from My SOAP Server.
+Using the SOAP UI, one may check the server requests and responses.

 ### Money Deposit:
 a request for payment, I provided the account name and the amount of money as parameters for this: